Civil Defence Corps: Organisation

+The Civil Defence Corps was disbanded due to persistent shortages of volunteers which resulted from the widely held belief that extensive damage which would be inflicted by hydrogen bombs in a nuclear war made it pointless to prepare for such a conflict.

 Uniforms and insignia

 Members of the corps were issued with dark blue battledress and berets.
 A system of horizontal bars and point-down chevrons was used to indicate rank.

 Equipment

 The Civil Defence Corps initially inherited vehicles and equipment that had been stored since the end of the Second World War.
 However, it was realised that a nuclear attack demanded a different kind of response from the wartime experience, potentially wiping out any local emergency response and communications in the affected area, so from 1954 there was a new approach to training and equipment to reflect this.
 It included a new rescue manpack and the purchase of new vehicles.

 The headquarters sections were equipped with mobile control centres, despatch riders, and Land Rovers equipped for reconnaissance (e.g. to measure radiation levels, damage, and road accessibility).
 These were fitted with radio to communicate back to base, and could carry a second radio for forward communication to personnel on foot.
 To repair or establish communication, there were also field cable party Land Rovers towing trailers for cable laying.

 A reconnaissance detachment comprised four Land Rovers, each with a crew of four (driver, leader/navigator, radiac operator, wireless operator), which would be sent in on three parallel paths towards an area affected by a nuclear strike (with one vehicle spare).
-The radio operator would be in touch with area control at a base station, which could be a mobile station based in a Ford Thames signal office vehicle, or could be in a local town hall.
+The radio operator would be in touch with area control at a base station, which could be a mobile station based in a Fordson Thames signal office vehicle, or could be in a local town hall.
 The wireless equipment was Pye or BCC and operated at 155 or 168MHz.
 These mid-1950s radios (like the military equivalent) were 12 volt, using the vehicle supply or batteries.
 A second 5-channel radio operating at 96Mhz was fitted between the driver and navigator and could be used to communicate with personnel on foot.
 These vehicles were fitted with hard tops with side windows.
 The Radiac operator would gather radiation level measurements that would be analysed together with wind patterns by the intelligence section.

 The field cable party Land Rovers were soft-tops towing Brockhouse trailers with both cable and poles, so that cables could be carried over roads.
 Establishment of communications was one of the first priorities.
 Other vehicles included rescue trucks, equipped with a wide range of rescue equipment and trained staff with Rescue Manpacks, and welfare vehicles, as well as ambulances.